 She still had her stuff in the condo we were living in, so she had to return one day to get it.
 We coordinated the best time for her to do that.
 All the while, my only goal was getting her back into my life.

 Our conversations were extremely hard.
 She was moving on – she gained closure.
 But I was stuck.
 I wanted her back because I believed that having her in my life was what created my happiness and fulfillment.
 The only thing that was on my mind was what I needed to do to get her back.

 A week, a month, even several months later, I would try different things to earn her heart again.
-I was in agony, not only because of the breakup, but because of the hope I held onto that she would return and I would be happy again.
+I was in agony, not only because of the breakup, but because of the hope I held onto that she would return, and I would be happy again.

 What I failed to realize however was that the real issue that was causing me to be unhappy was not letting her go.
 Even though there was no sign that she ever wanted to return, I didn’t let go.
-All my energy went into holding on to the dream that she would return and all would be well again.
+All my energy went into holding on to the dream that she would come back and all would be well again.

 This is because I did not want to face the awful truth that she would likely never return to me again.
 Ever.
 By continuing to hope for what seemed an impossibility, I became more and more depressed.
-I got numb, and felt like I was in a void.
+I got numb and felt like I was in a void.